tw-wuqian/infra-as-code-lab-exercise/Session_6_Terraform_Cloud_and_Pipelines/README.md

 ### Session 6 Goals

-1. Deploy your Terraform code using GitHub Actions.
+1. Deploy your Terraform code using GitHub Actions

+2. Learn how to run tests against Terraform

-2. How to deploy using Terraform Cloud
+3. How to deploy using Terraform Cloud

-3. Learn more about 3rd Party cost optimisation tools from a FinOps (cloud cost management) perspective.
+4. Learn more about 3rd Party cost optimisation tools from a FinOps (cloud cost management) perspective

-4. Provide feedback on session 6
+5. Provide feedback on session 6

 ### Architecture Diagram